epfl-herus/demod/docs/source/overview/weather_overview.rst

     On one hand, it estimates the irradiance clear sky, taking into account geographical position, solar angle and time of year.
-    On the other hand, the clearness of the sky is estimated using a Markov-chain tecnique, based on historical clearness values.
+    On the other hand, the clearness of the sky is estimated using a Markov-chain technique, based on historical clearness values.
     The product of the two allows to estimate the effective global radiation on horizontal surface.